 - Proposals should be submitted to competition 45 under the highlight notice.

 Proposals should be within RfPB scope and the scope of the COPD highlight notice.

-The Research for Patient Benefit (RfPB) programme is inviting proposals to investigate any aspect of the diagnosis, treatment, support or care of patients with COPD, including access to or the delivery of services.
+The RfPB programme is inviting proposals to investigate any aspect of the diagnosis, treatment, support or care of patients with COPD, including access to or the delivery of services.
 Research methods may involve primary research or evidence synthesis, including systematic reviews, modelling studies or the analysis of existing datasets.